 It’s no secret that the things we do online leave a trail of breadcrumbs.
 Each of these technologies employs artificial intelligence (AI) and machine learning in order to use those breadcrumbs as a way of monitoring our online behaviors and helping advertising companies get their campaigns in front of the most receptive audience.

-Though this may be something that momentarily freaks us out, it is also important to remember that as consumers, we are constantly craving a personalized experience and the market is doing its best to provide it.
+Though this may be something that momentarily freaks us out.
+It is also important to remember that as consumers, we are constantly craving a personalized experience.
+The market is doing its best to provide it.
 Through the use of predictive analytics, programmatic advertising, and responsive search ads, advertisements are more customized to each individual user than ever before.

 PREDICTIVE ANALYTICS AND AI TARGETED MARKETING